OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 errands for them without whining.

-Other notables are that a boy eating with elders will not
+Another notable is that a boy eating with elders will not

-drink the left-over gravy without express permission.
+drink the leftover gravy without express permission.
 Many will encourage him

 to do so at the end, knowing they had more through ladles from which he is

-tayonda,” (you may go ahead and drink the gravy, it protects you from
+exempted.
+If so, they will encourage him : “Teula, mpapula muto tayonda” (you may go ahead and drink the gravy; it protects you from malnutrition).

-and all adults have washed and dusted.
+Lastly, the boy cannot wash his hands, even if he is the first to stop eating, until he has picked up all the bone droppings, cleared the table, and all the adults have washed and dusted.
 A boy who has the privilege of eating

 with menfolk is always an envy to others as he partakes in the best of what is